-On September 7, 2023, the Department of Labor (DOL) published a Notice of Proposed Rulemaking (NPRM) to update and revise the regulations issued under the Fair Labor Standards Act (FLSA) implementing the exemptions from minimum wage and overtime pay requirements for executive, administrative, professional, outside sales, and computer employees.
+Today, NDA submits comments to the House Workforce Protections Subcommittee regarding the Department of Labor's (DOL) Notice of Proposed Rulemaking (NPRM) to update and revise the regulations issued under the Fair Labor Standards Act (FLSA) implementing the exemptions from minimum wage and overtime pay requirements for executive, administrative, professional, outside sales, and computer employees.
 Per the Federal Register, the Department is proposing to increase the standard salary level to the 35th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region-\$1,059 per week (\$55,068 annually for a full-year worker)-and increase the highly compensated employee total annual compensation threshold to the annualized weekly earnings of the 85th percentile of full-time salaried workers nationally (\$143,988).
-The Department is also proposing to implement automatic updates to the salary threshold every three years.1
+The Department is also proposing to implement automatic updates to the salary threshold every three years.\(^1\)

 NDA believes employees and employers are the best parties to determine issues ranging from wages and working conditions, through either individual or collective bargaining, within the boundaries of the law.
 Employers and employees are appropriately served by overtime regulations that promote flexibility in structuring employee hours, career advancement opportunities for employees, and clarity for employers in classifying their employees under the FLSA.
 In addition, NDA believes any increase to the overtime pay eligibility threshold must take into consideration regional variations in wages and cost of living as well as current economic conditions.
 Unfortunately, the Department's most recent proposal on overtime pay fails to achieve these aims and will do more harm than good for employers and employees.
 NDA's concerns with the proposed rule are highlighted below.